TheSpiritMan/DevOps-Tools/01 Vagrant/Lab2/README.md

 - `vb.customize ["modifyvm", :id, "--cpus", 1]`: This will assign 1 core CPU  for our Box  `box1`.
 - The method are close with the `end` command.

+### Validate Vagrantfile
+Before running `vagrant up`, it is mandatory to run `vagrant validate` command to ensure every command is correct.

+It checks for syntax error and also check for resources such as file to be copy is available or not and so many.
+So, It is very good habit to run `vagrant validate` command before running `vagrant up`.

+If everything is correct.
+It gives message saying `Vagrantfile validated successfully`.

+### Running Vagrant
+Since there are no error with the code.
+We can finally run `vagrant up` command to start our task.

+Remember it can take some time to complete task.

+### Accessing Box using ssh
+Since we have only one box in our vagrantfile, we can simply use `vagrant ssh` command to login through ssh.

+After logging through ssh, we get shell of the box.
+And we can do anything we like.

+This is it for Lab2.